kkayam/Realtime-Stock-Crypto-Price/README.md

 - Drag to move
 - Scroll wheel to change opacity
 - Edit background and tickers in config.txt
-- Import any gif background using url or from resources folder (just
+- Import any gif background using url or from resources folder
 - Uses finnhub websocket for price updates

 ## Config File Format